 Frequently Asked Questions in Pediatric Dentistry

-What to do in case of emergency?
+What do I do in case of a dental emergency?

 Bleeding After a Baby Tooth Falls Out

 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes; if bleeding continues, call us to see a dentist.